cudmore/Vascular-Analysis/_posts/2015-02-01-find-points.md

 order: 4
 ---

-The Find Points window allows nodes and edges to be connected between two sequential timepoints in a hyperstack.
+The Find Points window will display two timepoints simultaneously and provides an interface to manage the connections between both nodes and edges across timepoints.

-Open Find Points for a source and destination timepoint from the main [Hyperstack Panel][1] by specifying 'Timepoint' and 'Timepoint 2'.
+Open Find Points from the main [Hyperstack Panel][1] by specifying 'Timepoint' and 'Timepoint 2'.
+Select a row in Find Points and both the source and destination stacks will be opened.

-The Find Points window has a list of nodes in the source timepoint (one row per node) and shows the matching nodes in the second timepoint.

-Click a node row in the find points window and it will open the two timepoints side-by-side.

 <P class="important">
 When you first click a node row in the Find Points window, you are opening two image stacks.
 This will take some time.
 Let the program finish opening the stacks before you continue interacting with the interface.
 </p>

+####Interface

+The Find Points window displays a list of nodes in the source timepoint (Src column).
+For each node in the source timepoint, Find Points shows the corresponding connected node (if there is one) in the second timepoint (Dst column).

+The Guess column shows the best guess for the corresponding node in the second timepoint.
+This guess uses each timepoints [Pivit point][2].

+Once a node is selected, the keyboard can be used to scroll through the nodes in the Find Points list and nodes will be selected simultaneously in both the source and destination image stacks.

+- Up arrow : Scroll to the previous node
+- Down arrow : Scroll ot the next node
+- Left arrow : Flash the Src node (in first timepoint) and Guess node (in second timepoint).
+- Right arrow : Flash the Src node (in first timepoint) and Dst node (in second timepoint).
+- shift + right-arrow : Transfer the Guess node to Dst node
+- Del : Delete the Dst node (not the node itself, just the correspondence)

 ###Nodes